9-Week Half Marathon Training Schedule

 Injury Prevention

-Like our 8-week program, this training plan is designed to help you increase your mileage safely.
-Still, overuse injuries are common for runners training for half marathons.
+Like our 8-week program, this training plan is designed to help you increase your mileage safely in a short period of time.
+Still, overuse injuries are a risk for all distance runners, especially those who haven’t built up proper mileage before launching into a short training time frame like 9 weeks.

 More Half Marathon Training Plans